 - More colour settings in Appearance settings

-These are some of the improvements i noticed during the test drive of Backdrop.
+These are some of the improvements i noticed during my test drive of Backdrop.
 There are more, you can see a list of updates at: https://backdropcms.org/user-guide/project-history

 What can be further improved on Backdrop?